What is Tubal Ligation?

 How much does Tubal Ligation Surgery cost?

 Flexible Financial Options are available for eligible candidates.
 Insurance plans may cover all or a portion of your female sterilization surgery.
-Although there are no age requirements for getting your tubes tied, certain insurance plans will only cover women over the age of 21.
+Although there are no age limits for the procedure.
+But certain insurance plans will only cover women over the age of 21.